mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ![Login Form](images/frontend/login.png)

-When users visit the app they will be placed by default in the instant exercise session section <TODO>
+When users visit the app they will be placed by default in the instant exercise session section.
+From there they can choose to login, go to a different section, etc.

 ### Angular Material
-The frontend is developed with the Angular framework using Google's material UI theme, referred to as "Angular Material" [15].
-The language used for Angular is TypeScript, a superset of JavaScript with strong types which compiles down to JavaScript to run in the browser [16].
-Angular is a well-established frontend framework, with extensive use by Google who developed it originally and other major companies such as PayPal, Forbes and Samsung [17].
+The frontend is developed with the Angular framework using Google's material UI theme, referred to as "Angular Material" [14].
+The language used for Angular is TypeScript, a superset of JavaScript with strong types which compiles down to JavaScript to run in the browser [22].
+Angular is a well-established frontend framework, with extensive use by Google who developed it originally and other major companies such as PayPal, Forbes and Samsung [23].

 ### Material
-Material is a set of UI components and theming concepts developed by Google [TODO].
-Google have specifically developed a plugin[TODO] for the Angular framework, and apps that use this plugin are commonly referred to "Angular Material" apps.
+Material is a set of UI components and theming concepts developed by Google [24].
+Google have specifically developed a Material package for the Angular framework, and apps that use this plugin are commonly referred to "Angular Material" apps.
 In Angular, Material is utilised by a provided set of components which follow the theming and other behaviors such as animations.
-For example the collapsable menu in the NeuroRecovery app is a Material component called "MatSidenav" [TODO].
+For example the collapsable menu in the NeuroRecovery app is a Material component called "MatSidenav" [25].

 The NeuroRecovery app utilises Material components to provide a consistent theme, responsiveness between desktop and mobile devices and increase development speed by not having to edevelop a sidenav component for example.

 ### NeuroRecovery as a Single Page Application(SPA)
 Angular is used to create Single Page Applications(SPAs).
 In web development, SPAs reduce the amount of HTTP requests and responses between the user and the server.
 The first request from the user is responded to with a bundle which includes the entire apps frontend content, including JavaScript code.
 The user can then interact with the SPA without making further requests, despite switching between simulated pages which can be referred to as sections.
+Overall, the SPA architecture allows for a more refined experience for the end user and faster development times for the developer [26].

 This concept is very visible in the NeuroRecovery app, the switching between the login form and the instant exercise section for example is seamless and instant, since both sections are already present in the user's browser without further HTTP requests.

 While SPAs do make frontend interaction instantaneous, backend interaction from the frontend becomes more complex.
 Since the user will be interacting with bundled Javscript code in their browser, communication with the backend involves crafting and sending a HTTP request to the backend server from the user's browser.
 In a non-SPA, the user is always making HTTP requests directly to the backend to receive each page, and any backend only interaction such as database updating can be handled then.

 ## Backend Structure
 ### NoSQL Database Schema
 The database utilised for the NeuroRecovery app is MongoDB, which is categorised as a NoSQL database.
 This contrasts with SQL databases which represent relational data in rows of tables.
 NoSQL databases represent non-relational data as a collection of documents.
 An alternative definition from Microsoft is "The term NoSQL refers to data stores that do not use SQL for queries."
-[98].
+[27].

 There is no traditional database schema defined for the data stored in MongoDB.
 Instead the data is represented by Rust Structs in the backend code, which are used when inserting, updating or retrieving data from a collection of documents.